whoamipodcast/whoamipodcast.github.io/_posts/2019-09-16-Wholesome-Communication.md

 <p><b>William:</b> I'm sometimes offended when I hear other
 people's opinions, and I might need to retreat.
-But when I feel I'm in a safe place and I can no longer be attacked or put in an uncomfortable conflict situation, then I can process it and not feel threatened
+But when I feel I'm in a safe place where I can no longer be attacked or put in an uncomfortable conflict situation, then I can process it and not feel threatened